DikshantGr7/Whatsapp-chat-analyser/README.md

 2. **helper.py**: Includes helper functions for statistical analysis, visualization generation, and other data processing tasks required for chat analysis.

+3. **app.py**: Implements a web interface using Streamlit for the WhatsApp Chat Analyzer, allowing users to upload chat data files and interactively explore insights and visualizations.

 ## Libraries Used
 - `pandas`: For data manipulation and analysis.
 - `matplotlib`: For creating visualizations such as plots and charts.